Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 	> In the second server, let's use Server Manager to install the Web Server.

-	> While the role installed, we can enable load-balancing on the two VMs.
+	> While the role installed, we can enable load-balancing on the two Virtual Machines.

 1. In the Windows Azure PowerShell window, type the following commands: